How One Flight Completely Changed Aviation Safety In The United States

 The new act requires an FAA administrator to do an annual report on training and safety in airlines.
 It also pushed airlines to display the correct airline, which would operate the flight – this is very important regarding regional carriers.
 Secondly, crew management completely changed.
 The law secured more rest time for the crew.
 Beforehand, airlines gave pilots an 8 hour resting period between shifts.
 Currently, airlines are required to give 10 hours of rest with 8 hours of sleep.
 Airlines are also required to present their Fatigue Risk management plans to an FAA administrator.
 Companies also could hire a pilot only if it has 1.500 flight hours on his resume.

 And lastly, pilots now learn about dangerous situations in simulators, rather than theoretical classes.
-A Pilot in a Simulator

 The Fruits Of Their Work